List of characters in the Breaking Bad franchise: Chris Mara

-Chris Mara (played by Christopher King) is one of Gus' henchmen and Mike Ehrmantraut's errand runners, who runs errands among Fring, the mules, and the dealers.
-One of his other side jobs is to assist Tyrus Kitt in monitoring who is coming and going through the doors of both the Albuquerque Police Department and the DEA's Albuquerque office.
+Chris Mara (played by Christopher King) is one of Gus's henchmen and frequently runs errands among Gus, the mules, and the dealers.
+One of his other jobs is to assist Tyrus Kitt in monitoring who enters and exits the Albuquerque Police Department and the DEA's Albuquerque office.

-Chris first appears in "Bug", where he is shown taking cover when Gaff opens fire on the operatives at the Los Pollos distribution center, killing one of them while Jesse stands paralyzed.
+Chris first appears in "Bug", where he takes cover when Gaff opens fire on the operatives at the Los Pollos distribution center.
 He is later shown among the men looking for Walt when Walt goes into hiding.
-Chris is watching from his car when Jesse exits the police station, after being questioned about Brock Cantillo's poisoning (wrongly assumed to be by ricin rather than by the poisonous chemical in the berry of the Lily of the Field plant), and is seen when Hector Salamanca leaves the DEA office after questioning.
-He also is the one to drive Gus to the retirement home.
+Chris is watching from his car when Jesse exits the police station after being questioned about Brock Cantillo's poisoning and later observes Hector Salamanca leave the DEA office after questioning.
+He also drives Gus to the retirement home so that Gus can kill Hector.

-Chris later takes Duane Chow hostage in Chow's own home, forcing Chow to call Mike to come over so Chris can kill Mike.
-However, Mike sees Chris' car parked in Chow's driveway and senses that this is a trap.
-Mike outsmarts Chris with a toy on Chow's front door while he sneaks into Chow's house from the back.
-Chris confesses that since the DEA seized his hazard pay, he took up Lydia's offer that Mike refused: $10,000 for each of the 10 other men on the list, and triple for Mike.
-Mike then dispatches Chris in the same way that Chris killed Chow.
+Chris later forces Duane Chow to call Mike and ask him to come to Duane's house.
+Mike sees Chris's car in Duane's driveway and senses a trap.
+Mike creates a diversion for Chris with a toy on Duane's front door, then sneaks in through the back door.
+Chris confesses that because the DEA seized his cash, he accepted Lydia's offer of $10,000 to kill each of the ten men on the "hit list" of Gus's employees, and $30,000 for Mike.
+Mike then kills Chris with a shot to the head, the same method Chris used to kill Duane.

 Dennis Markowski

-Dennis Markowski (played by Mike Batayeh) is the former manager of Lavanderia Brilliante, the industrial laundromat which served as the cover for Gus' superlab.
-Following Gus' death, the DEA incarcerates Dennis, as he is on Gus' payroll at the time of Gus' death.
-Dennis agrees to keep his mouth shut when Mike ensures that he will still receive his money from the drug empire.
-When Dennis' funds are confiscated, Dennis, through his attorney, proposes a plea deal to the DEA, but Hank refuses, believing he can get a better deal from one of Gus' other incarcerated henchmen.
-Dennis is later killed on Walt's orders by several other inmates who pour flammable liquid into Dennis' cell and ignite it, burning him alive.
+Dennis Markowski (played by Michael Batayeh) manages Lavanderia Brilliante, the industrial laundromat that served as the cover for Gus's superlab.
+Following Gus's death and the discovery of the lab, the DEA arrests Dennis and other members of Gus's organization.
+Dennis agrees to stay silent when Mike assures him he will continue to be paid.
+When Dennis's cash is confiscated, he seeks a plea deal, but Hank refuses, believing he can obtain better information from others in Gus's organization.
+To protect Walt's identity, Walt arranges for Dennis and Gus's other employees to be killed, and several inmates kill Dennis by pouring flammable liquid into his cell and igniting it.

+Nick

+Nick (played by Eric Steinig) is a member of Gus' security team, under the management of Mike.
+He is shot in the head by Gaff when the latter attacks the Los Pollos Hermanos factory farm.
+His body is later dissolved in acid by Walter.
+In Better Call Saul, Nick takes part in many of the team's operations, often alongside Mike and Gus' other men.